 - Providing you with a vendor evaluation model that reflects your priorities, and supporting your team in making the final selection.

 We’ll employ the six phases of the process, shown below.
 Insuring success is not as simple as checking off a list of items.
 The approach will vary based on the business, the personal experience and observations of your staff, and the decision support consultant.
-In addition, ERC offers a Fixed Fee Schedule for our Collaborative Telepresence (cloud consulting) clients for ERP software selection.
+In addition, ERC offers a Fixed Price List for our Collaborative Telepresence (cloud consulting) clients for ERP software selection.
 You won’t find that from another consulting firm!